grammarly/embrace/README.md

 ## Project Status

 Embrace is an experimental prototype.
-Breaking changes may occur up to 1.0.0 is released.
+Breaking changes may occur up to 1.0.0 release.

 ## WHY?

-With the applications growing with features and code-base, more and more developers are looking for ways to re-use the code between them.
+With applications growing with features and code-base, more and more developers are looking for ways to re-use the code between them.
 The popular solution is to extract shared code to the components library.
 While this approach does solve the scaling problem, it also adds challenges:

-- **It is hard to customize existing shared components**: components tend to stick with the design of the original app in which they were originally created.
+- **It is hard to customize existing shared components**: components tend to stick with the design of the original app in which they were initially created.
 As a result, it is very hard to customize and re-use them in other apps.
-In most cases, customization requires a partial or total redesign of the component.
+In most cases, customization requires a partial or total component redesign.
 - **No easy way to detect breaking changes**: each React component could potentially have an unlimited amount of state management logic that is not visible through its props types.
 Heavy usage of such React APIs as `context` only makes things worse.
 As a result, a change to a platform component could break some of its (many) clients, especially if a client had customized a library's component behavior.
 - **Adding new experiments increases the complexity of the UI code**: every running experiment adds one or more branches into an already complex UI logic.
 As the number of experiments grows, the complexity increases in a non-linear way.